AI Agents

 cls.run_scheduler = run_scheduler

-Now let's create our CLI job agent using the decorators.
-The agent will ask for job details interactively:
+Now we assemble the CLI job agent using the decorators.
+The agent asks for job details interactively, then searches and emails on demand or on a daily schedule:

 # Apply all three decorators to give our agent capabilities